 In our paper "The host-encoded RNase E endonuclease as the crRNA maturation enzyme in a CRISPR–Cas subtype III-Bv system" we show that RNase E is the maturation endoribonuclease of a variant CRISPR system.
-For the details, please see our new publication in Nature Microbiology.
+For the details, please see the publication in Nature Microbiology 3, 367–377 (2018).
 Please see also our press release.
 Funding for this research came from the German Research Foundation as part of a grant for the FOR1680 research group: "Unravelling the Prokaryotic Immune System CRISPR-Cas" and the Freiburg Institute for Advanced Studies.

 The topic of epigenetics in Cyanobacteria was tackled in our work “Identification of the DNA methyltransferases establishing the methylome of the cyanobacterium Synechocystis sp.
 PCC 6803”, which has appeared in DNA Research.
 Especially interesting is that the lack of N4-cytosine methylation affects growth and pigmentation of this unicellular cyanobacterium.
 This work resulted from our long-standing collaboration with the lab of Martin Hagemann at the University of Rostock and the Max Planck-Genome Center Cologne.